Sprouted Grains: What Are They?

 Sprouting is the next step: After grains are soaked, rinsed, and drained, the grains will start sprouting.
 Some experts believe this releases even more of their nutrients.

-You can DIY your sprouted grains, but the moist conditions needed to sprout are also ideal for growing bacteria like E.coli and Salmonella.
+You can DIY your sprouted grains, but the moist conditions needed to sprout are also ideal for growing bacteria like E. coli and salmonella.
 With this in mind, you still get plenty of nutritional benefit from cooked sprouted grains — and you eliminate any potential bacterial issues.
 Also, buying them from a store is a safe (and convenient) way to go.

 The Benefits of Sprouted Grains

 For example, sprouting rye may increase the amount of folate, a B vitamin that plays an important role in certain body processes.
-Sprouting millet boosts the levels of lysine, which is one of the nine essential amino acids that our bodies need but can’t produce on their own, while a 2005 study found that sprouting brown rice grains may reduce allergenic proteins and lowers the glycemic index (GI).
+Sprouting millet boosts the levels of lysine, which is one of the nine essential amino acids that our bodies need but can’t produce on their own, while a 2005 study found that sprouting brown rice grains may reduce allergenic proteins and lower the glycemic index (GI).
 (Foods with a high GI can spike your blood sugar levels.)

 How Do I Eat Sprouted Grains?

-Luckily, you don’t have to find a specialty food store to buy products containing sprouted grains and they’re easy to add to your meal planning.
-Nowadays many major grocery store chains carry sprouted grain products — flour, rice, bread, cereal, crackers, tortillas, chips, and more.
+Luckily, you don’t have to find a specialty food store to buy products containing sprouted grains, and they’re easy to add to your meal planning.
+Nowadays many major grocery store chains carry sprouted-grain products — flour, rice, bread, cereal, crackers, tortillas, chips, and more.

 It’s important to note that similar to the debate over using the term “natural” on food labels, there isn’t an “official” definition of sprouted grains or established guidelines for sprouting them.
-So any magical health claims that you might see on a sprouted grain food label should be taken with a grain of salt.
+So any magical health claims that you might see on a sprouted-grain food label should be taken with a grain of salt.
 But no matter how you eat your whole grains, sprouting them can be another way to get more important vitamins and minerals into your life.